tidev/ti.admob/ios/documentation/index.md

 A constant to be passed to the `gender` property to specify a gender if used. **Deprecated by the AdMob SDK,deleted from 4.5.0**.

+### String `MAX_AD_CONTENT_RATING_GENERAL`
+A constant to be passed to the `maxAdContentRating` property to specify a maximum ad content rating for all ad requests if used.

+### String `MAX_AD_CONTENT_RATING_PARENTAL_GUIDANCE`
+A constant to be passed to the `maxAdContentRating` property to specify a maximum ad content rating for all ad requests if used.

+### String `MAX_AD_CONTENT_RATING_TEEN`
+A constant to be passed to the `maxAdContentRating` property to specify a maximum ad content rating for all ad requests if used.

+### String `MAX_AD_CONTENT_RATING_MATURE_AUDIENCE`
+A constant to be passed to the `maxAdContentRating` property to specify a maximum ad content rating for all ad requests if used.

 ### String `SIMULATOR_ID`

 A constant to be passed in an array to the `testDevices` property to get test ads on the simulator.
+Deprecated since 7.0.0 (Simulators are already in test mode by default.)

 ### Number `TRACKING_AUTHORIZATION_STATUS_NOT_DETERMINED`